Download OpenAPI specification:Download

 If there is no column that exactly matches your definition of the target or weight, you may want to express it as a function of other columns.
 The easiest way to do so is via the expression language.
 If you construct the target via some expression, all columns used in this expression are automatically excluded from the analysis.

-The column configuration is the place to pass additional information about a column in order to enforce a special treatment.
+The column configuration is the place to pass additional information about a column in order to enforce special treatment.
 Each column configuration refers to one specific column.

 At the core of the column configuration is the interpreter.
 The interpreter defines which predicates can be built from a column.
 Very often the default configuration is the best choice and you don't need to set any interpreter.
 Below you find a table on the different interpreters, followed by some more in-depth explanations.